-- Health care is almost free of charge.
-The Euro Health Consumer Index (PDF) ranks Norway’s health system as the third-best of Europe.
+- Norwegian health care is almost free of charge.
+The Euro Health Consumer Index ranks Norway’s health system as the third-best in Europe.
 It ranks first in terms of patient rights, prevention and outcomes.

 - Norway spends more than thrice as much on education as the United States.

 - Reporters Without Borders rank Norway number one in press freedom.
-The United States are at 43.
+The United States is at 43.

-- Norway ranks sixth in Transparency International’s Corruption Perceptions Index.
-The United States are in eighteenth place.
+- Norway has almost no corruption.
+It ranks sixth in Transparency International’s Corruption Perceptions Index.
+The United States is in eighteenth place.

 - Norway ranks third in the World Economic Forum’s Global Gender Gap Report.
-The United States are all the way down at 45.
+The United States is way down at place 45.